SpikeInterface/spikeinterface/doc/modules/generation.rst

         # give (or not) the extra_infos dictionary
         extra_outputs=True,
         # and of course the seed :
-        #  * if no idea what to put and want to mimic geeks put 42
+        #  * if no idea and want to mimic geeks put 42
         #  * if you are more ego centric put your birthday
         #  * if you recently became parent put the birthday of your child
         seed=2205,